-Auditions take place at the beginning of each semester.
+Auditions for UCBSO and Music 168A (private lessons for music majors) take place at the beginning of each semester.
 Please refer to the Audition Requirements for more details.

 Course Number: Music 141.
 The UC Berkeley Symphony Orchestra is offered every semester, every year.
 See the class schedule for more registration information.